schnaggelz/docker-examples/README.md

 Set of Docker examples for:

-* Building Monado Open-XR
+* Building Monado OpenXR for WMR (because my HP Reverb G2 got bricked on Windows 11)
-* Building and running an ALVR server
+* Building and running an ALVR server on OpenXR
 * Building an application for an ARM7TDMI based microcontroller
-* Running an ARK Survival AScended server ;-)
+* Running an ARK Survival Ascended server ;-)